-We like to think of our homes as safe places where nothing can go wrong.
+Even though we like to think of our homes as safe places where nothing can go wrong, we still need safeguards like personal property insurance.
 We take certain precautions to protect ourselves, like installing a doorbell camera or an alarm for heightened security.
 Whether we like it or not, our homes are sometimes susceptible to the unpredictable.
 Do you know what you would do if you lost everything in a natural disaster?

 Homeowners insurance protects you by fighting against unpredictable factors in life.
 This safeguard has the potential to keep the belongings in your home safe.
 However, you are still responsible for knowing what those items are.
 You will get the most out of your policy when you learn how to document your personal property for insurance.